 Calculate how much 2.5% of the cabbage’s weight would be, then measure that amount in sea salt.
 (In our case, 25 grams.)

 We like making kraut with friends, taking turns having a bash.
 The goal is to see a good deal of liquid emerge from the cabbage.
+Sometimes we leave somewhat muddled kraut under a towel and plate overnight to get the juices flowing, depending on what the day is like.

 Tuck the cabbage leaf that you saved all round the top of the chopped stuff, putting it to bed so nothing is floating, nothing exposed to air.
 Place a small clean jar or glass with some water in it inside the large jar, to weigh down the big leaf, and close the large jar up tight.